 Marion M. Walsh, Esq., a partner with the firm and an experienced attorney, leads our growing and vibrant special education practice.
-Marion has worked in education law for almost 20 years and has been an advocate for children in many capacities.
+Marion has worked in education law for over 20 years and has been an advocate for children in many capacities.
 Few attorneys bring the depth and breadth of her experience to this practice.
 She particularly works in assisting students with complex mental health challenges locate an appropriate school placement and services and transition to college and independence.

 As team leader, Marion ensures that each family and student receives individual attention and that the team develops a well-considered plan to help the child, teen or young adult receive an appropriate education.
 She ensures a customized approach as each case often requires a unique and evolving strategy.
 With the COVID-19 pandemic creating unprecedented difficulty for students with disabilities, she and the team have fought diligently to help find creative solutions for students.